Authorship of the Bible: Daniel

 The Book of Daniel presents itself as the work of a prophet named Daniel who lived during the 6th century BCE; the overwhelming majority of modern scholars date it to the 2nd century BCE.
 The author, writing in the time of the Maccabees to assure his fellow-Jews that their persecution by the Syrians would come to an end and see them victorious, seems to have constructed his book around the legendary Daniel mentioned in Ezekiel, a figure ranked with Noah and Job for his wisdom and righteousness.

-Ezra-Nehemiah
+Ezra–Nehemiah

-The Book of Ezra and the Book of Nehemiah were originally one work, Ezra-Nehemiah.
+The Book of Ezra and the Book of Nehemiah were originally one work, Ezra–Nehemiah.
 H.G.M Williamson (1987) proposed three basic stages leading to the final work: (1) composition of the various lists and Persian documents, which he accepts as authentic and therefore the earliest parts of the book; (2) composition of the "Ezra memoir" and "Nehemiah memoir", about 400 BCE; and (3) composition of Ezra 1–6 as the final editor's introduction to the combined earlier texts, about 300 BCE.
 Lester Grabbe (2003) puts the combination of the two texts Ezra and Nehemiah, with some final editing, somewhat later, in the Ptolemaic period, c.
 300–200 BCE.
+Israel Finkelstein has argued that the core of Ezra–Nehemiah probably dates to the Persian period but was very likely augmented in the Hasmonean era (2nd–1st centuries BCE).